Annual Report 2019 - Year in Review

-The 2018 Year in Review is a detailed and insightful analysis of elder abuse occurring in close/intimate relationships.
-Analysis is provided on victims, perpetrators and notifiers.
+The 2019 Year in Review is a detailed and insightful analysis of elder abuse occurring in close/intimate relationships.
+Analysis is provided on victims, perpetrators and notifiers within the 2018-19 financial year.
 Many demographical factors are considered with the analysis such as who reports abuse in regions, individual factors surrounding victims and perpetrators including trauma, patterns of abuse and much more.

 Previous Annual Reports: